 The village is named after Somnath, the commander of the Hoysala army who founded this place.
 It has a perfect natural setting for a family picnic.

 Brindavan spread over 60 acres of land and was modeled after the Shalimar gardens of Kashmir.
 The beauty of these gardens multiplies in the evenings when the fountains light up in various colors.

 And one of the best zoological gardens in India, it was established in the year 1892 by Maharaja Chamaraja Wodeyar.

-What is the best time to visit Mysore?: Throughout the year.
+What is the best time to visit Mysore, Karnataka?: Throughout the year.
 However, October to March is the most pleasant to explore the city of Mysore.
 Because the weather is cool with the temperature dipping to a minimum of 10°C. December is considered to be the coldest month with the temperature dipping in the evenings.
 This is also a popular season for couples, especially honeymooners.

-Attractions: Mysore Palace, Somnathpur, Brindavan Gardens, Mysore Zoo, Chamundeshwari Temple, Karanji Lake, St. Philomena’s Church, and GRS Fantasy Park.
+Most-visited attractions near Mysore, Karnataka: Mysore Palace, Somnathpur, Brindavan Gardens, Mysore Zoo, Chamundeshwari Temple, Karanji Lake, St. Philomena’s Church, and GRS Fantasy Park.

 Soak up the deep culture and complex history of ancient Pallavas on the coastal town of Mahabalipuram, home to a large number of intricately patterned rock-cut monuments and temples.

 A quaint little town that lies on a stretch of land between the Great Salt Lake, and the Bay of Bengal.

 It is designated as a world heritage site by UNESCO due to the multitude of the timeless wonders left behind by the past civilizations that once inhabited this spot.

 What is the best time to visit Mahabalipuram?: November to February during this time of the year, the climate becomes very pleasant.
 The days are especially awesome and nights are cool.